hpe-dev-incubator/hpe-dev-portal/content/blog/redfish-interoperability-profiles.md

     }
 ```

-Now that you understand the basic architecture of Redfish Interoperability Profiles I encourage you to study the <a href="https://github.com/opencomputeproject/HWMgmt-OCP-Profiles" target="_blank">OCP</a> and OpenStack public <a href="https://github.com/openstack/ironic/tree/master/redfish-interop-profiles" target="_blank">Profiles</a>.
-Don't forget to refer to the <a href="https://www.dmtf.org/dsp/DSP8013" target="_blank">Profile schemas</a> in case you have problem understanding some properties, directives or objects.
+Now that you understand the basic architecture of Redfish interoperability profiles, I encourage you to study the <a href="https://github.com/opencomputeproject/HWMgmt-OCP-Profiles" target="_blank">OCP</a> and OpenStack public <a href="https://github.com/openstack/ironic/tree/master/redfish-interop-profiles" target="_blank">profiles</a>.
+Don't forget to refer to the <a href="https://www.dmtf.org/dsp/DSP8013" target="_blank">profile schemas</a> in case you have problem understanding some properties, directives or objects.

-## How to validate Profiles?
+## How to validate profiles?

-Profile conformance can be easily performed with the <a href="https://github.com/DMTF/Redfish-Interop-Validator" target="_blank">Interoperability Validator</a> provided by the DMTF.
-It is a Python script that takes as input a configuration file and a Profile.
+Profile conformance can be easily performed with the <a href="https://github.com/DMTF/Redfish-Interop-Validator" target="_blank">interoperability validator</a> provided by the DMTF.
+It is a Python script that takes as input a configuration file and a profile.
 The main output is an HTML report.

-The following code block clones the Validator GitHub repository and asks to create a configuration file and a Profile.
-Then it launches the Validator with those two files as input.
+The following code block clones the validator GitHub repository and asks to create a configuration file and a profile.
+Then it launches the validator with those two files as input.

 ```shell
 git clone https://github.com/DMTF/Redfish-Interop-Validator.git